OxDuke/oxduke.github.io/tutorials.md

 	* State estimation

 - Thesis
-	PhD/Master thesis tends to be a very good portal to a specific research topic.
+	PhD/Master thesis tend to be very good portals to a specific research topics.
 Here is a collection of what might help.
 	* OSQP is a pretty fast QP solver, which is also a good application of the ADMM algorithm [ADMM]

 - Surveys
-	* * [An introduction on mixed-integer nonlinear optimization](https://www.mcs.anl.gov/papers/P3060-1112.pdf) by Pietro Belotti et al..
+	* [An introduction on mixed-integer nonlinear optimization](https://www.mcs.anl.gov/papers/P3060-1112.pdf) by Pietro Belotti et al..

 - Reading Lists
 	* [Readling list on manipulation](https://nima-fazeli.github.io/Reading%20List/) by Nima Frazeli.